martinpickering64/martinpickering.com/content/posts/messaging-patterns.md

 {{< figure src="/posts/images/federated-message-bus.png" caption="figure 1 the federated message bus" >}}

 The Federated Bus uses a _store and forward_ technique that reduces temporal coupling between the Client and the Message Substrate and also increases the overall resilience of the substrate.
-An example of this type of messaging substrate is Microsoft’s MSMQ.
+An example of this type of messaging substrate is Microsoft's MSMQ.

 ### The Message Broker